anoopkcn/obsidian-reference-map/README.md

 ### Configuration

-Check out the settings tab to configure the plugin behaviour.
+Check out the settings tab to configure the plugin behaviour (while you are there you can disable the annoying loading puff animation 😁).

 If you want to configure the style of the view you can use [obsidian-style-settings](https://github.com/mgmeyers/obsidian-style-settings) plugin.